MariaPadilha32/SpeakPortuEasy/README.md

 # User-Experience-Design

+## Target Audience

+**School Administrators**

+- Role: Oversee the system to ensure efficient management of student, teacher, class, classroom, and enrollment data.
+- Needs: Comprehensive tools to view, edit, delete, and analyze data related to school operations.
+	- Expectations:
+		- Secure access to all features.
+		- Intuitive interface for managing records.
+		- Role-based permissions to ensure data integrity.
+		- Ability to monitor user activities and manage users.

+**Teachers**

+- Role: Manage their specific classes, students, and schedules.
+- Needs: Tools to register, search, and update information about their own records.
+	- Expectations:
+		- Ability to create and manage their records (students, classes, etc.).
+		- User-friendly interface for navigating, adding, and updating information.
+		- Assurance of data security and privacy.

+## User Requirements and Expectations

+**User Requirements**

+1. User-Friendly Interface

+- Clean, intuitive design for easy navigation.
+- Mobile responsiveness for access on various devices.

+2. Role-Based Access Control

+- Admins (Superusers): Full access to all features and records.
+- Record Creators: Permissions to view, edit, and delete only their own records.
+- Other Users: View-only access, requiring manual URL entry to view specific records.

+3. CRUD Functionality

+- Ability to Create, Read, Update, and Delete records for students, teachers, classes, classrooms, and enrollments.

+4. Error Handling

+- Informative error pages (404, 500) for user guidance during issues.

+5. Search and Pagination

+- Efficient search options for records.
+- Pagination for managing large datasets.

+6. Notes Management

+- Options to add, edit, and delete notes related to students, classes, and other entities.

+7. Secure Data Management

+- Protection of sensitive user and school data.
+- Clear feedback messages for all actions (e.g., confirmation, error).

+**User Expectations**

+1. Clarity and Accessibility

+- Simple and clear instructions for all actions.
+- Logical navigation flow for a seamless user experience.

+2. Responsiveness

+- Consistent performance across devices and browsers.

+3. Flexibility and Scalability

+- Capability to handle increasing numbers of records and users.
+- Adaptable for future features or enhancements.

+4. Transparency

+- Clear information about permissions and access limits for different user roles.

+5. Reliability

+- System stability with minimal downtime or errors.
+- Fast load times for pages and actions.

+6. Support and Documentation

+- Comprehensive documentation in the README for troubleshooting and system usage.

 ## The-Strategy-Plane *UPDATE*

 The site is aimed at helping language teachers, specifically those teaching English or Portuguese.
 The user can enroll students, keep track of their classes, and perform create, read, update, and delete (CRUD) operations on student and class information as needed.
 This ensures that teachers can easily manage their classrooms and student records efficiently.